-Walking through 20 de Noviembre market in Oaxaca City, I felt the eerie feeling of being watched.
+While walking through 20 de Noviembre market in Oaxaca City, I felt the eerie feeling of being watched.
 It wasn't by somebody, but by some faces embedded in loaves of pan de muerto (bread of the dead).
-My quest to discover the significance of this bread within Día de Muertos led me to four towns, a … Continue reading National Geographic Travel: Oaxaca welcomes spirits home with “bread of the dead”
+My quest to discover the significance of this bread within Día de Muertos led me to four towns, … Continue reading National Geographic Travel: Oaxaca welcomes spirits home with “bread of the dead”

 What do you think of when you think of a cowboy?
 A gun-slinging John Wayne type?
 As my first story for The Guardian shows, there's a whole other group of cowboys that this mainstream narrative leaves out.
 Photos by Stephanie Foden.